awsdocs/amazon-connect-admin-guide/doc_source/change-default-contact-flow.md

 1. On the navigation menu, choose **Routing**, **Contact flows**\.

 1. Choose the default contact flow you want to customize\.
-For example, choose **Default customer queue** if you want to create your own message when a customer put in queue instead of using one we've provided\.
+For example, choose **Default customer queue** if you want to create your own message when a customer is put in queue instead of using the one we've provided\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/customize-default-contact-flow1.png)

 1. To customize the message, choose the **Loop prompts** block to open the properties page\.